philTornquist/Composed/README.md

 	Area from Shape(s), Rectangle-ShapeType:
 		s > Rectangle > Area

-Either Circle or Rectangle in the shape definition will have actual data which will be reflected by the value of ShapeType.
+Either Circle or Rectangle in the shape definition will have actual data which will be reflected by the value of '-ShapeType'.
 Adding another shape to the heiarchy is slightly more complicated than an object oriented language but overall relatively simple.

 ###Conversion Body
-The body of a conversion consists of any number pre-conversion calls and a result conversion call.
+The body of a conversion consists of any number of sub-conversion calls and a result conversion call.
 The syntax of a conversion call has two forms, single input and multi-input:

     10 > Square > Number
     [10, 20] > Point2D > Length

 Multiple inputs must be contained inside '[ ]' and seperated by commas.
 A single input can have '[ ]' but it is not required.
 Following the inputs is one or more conversion operators.

-Before the result conversion call any number of pre-conversions can be defined:
+Before the result conversion call any number of sub-conversions can be defined:

     partialResult: [2,2] > Sum > Number

-"partialResult" is now a reference name that can be used in the following pre-conversions and the result converion.
+"partialResult" is now a reference name that can be used in any following sub-conversions and the result conversion.
 The result conversion is a just a standalone conversion and ends the conversion definition.
 A final example for cubing a number:

     Cubed from Number(n):
         squared: [n, n] > Product > Number